-We may not be able to redeem our preferred stock.
+We may not be able to redeem our preferred stock or subordinated notes due 2020.

-Subject to consultation with, and approval from, our banking regulators, we currently intend to repurchase the Fixed Rate Cumulative Perpetual Preferred Stock, Series A (referred to as "Series A preferred stock"), Fixed Rate Cumulative Perpetual Preferred Stock, Series B (referred to as "Series B preferred stock"), Fixed Rate Cumulative Perpetual Preferred Stock, Series D (referred to as "Series D preferred stock") following this offering.
-However, we may not be able to, or may not decide to, consummate the redemption of the preferred stock for any number of reasons, including, but not limited to failure to obtain approval or change in business circumstances.
-Until such time as the preferred stock are repurchased, the Company will remain subject to the terms and conditions of the respective certificates of designations governing those series, which, among other things, limit the Company's ability to pay dividends on common stock, repurchase or redeem common stock, and the preferred have priority in liquidation before our common stock.
+Subject to consultation with, and approval from, our banking regulators, we currently intend to repurchase the Fixed Rate Cumulative Perpetual Preferred Stock, Series A (referred to as "Series A preferred stock"), Fixed Rate Cumulative Perpetual Preferred Stock, Series B (referred to as "Series B preferred stock"), Fixed Rate Cumulative Perpetual Preferred Stock, Series C (referred to as "Series C preferred stock") and Noncumulative Perpetual Convertible Preferred Stock, Series D (referred to as "Series D preferred stock") following this offering.
+However, we may not be able to, or may not decide to, consummate the redemption of the preferred stock or subordinated notes due 2020 for any number of reasons, including, but not limited to failure to obtain approval, change in business circumstances or lack of sufficient funds.
+Until such time as the preferred stock is repurchased and the subordinated notes due 2020 are redeemed, the Company will remain subject to the terms and conditions of the respective certificates of designations governing those series and the notes governing the subordinated notes due 2020, which, among other things, limit the Company's ability to pay dividends on common stock, repurchase or redeem common stock, and the preferred have priority in liquidation before our common stock.